Tuesday, June 3, 2008

 It details night raids through the makeshift homes of the city's hillside slums known as favelas, as well as the stark class differences that feed an appetite for riches among many of its poor residents.

-"How would I do this, go to corrupt cops with cameras?" he asks.
+Padilha, 39, said he had originally hoped to use the information he received from Pimentel for a documentary but quickly realized that it would not be feasible."How would I do this, go to corrupt cops with cameras?" he asks.
 "If I tried to make this film as a documentary, it would probably get me killed."

 Thursday, June 28, 2007